My name is Simona Rich, and I was born in Lithuania.

 I, as a child, suffered the most because I was the most sensitive.

-I suffered from extreme emotional ups and downs, and when in my teenage years , because of growing self-awareness, I understood the harm of such emotional imbalance, I started seeking a way out of this unhappy situation.
+I suffered from extreme emotional ups and downs, and when in my teenage years , because of growing self-awareness, I understood the harm of such emotional imbalance, and started seeking a way out of this unhappy situation.

 It totally transformed my emotional state, and from a girl who was totally controlled by emotions, I became calm and in control of myself.